sentinelsat/sentinelsat/README.rst

 ----------------------

-A basic search query consists of a search polygon as well as the username and password to access the Scihub.
+A basic search query consists of a search polygon as well as the username and password to access the SciHub.

 .. code-block:: bash